SEMO-GABD/SEMO-GABD.github.io/README.md

 * Give it a specific title.
   - BAD: "aaaaaarrrrrrgh!", "things not working", "i need help"
   - GOOD: 'error when indexing a matrix: "incorrect number of dimensions"'
 * Stay specific and be complete-but-concise in the body of the description.
-Don't expect your helper to play 20 questions with you.
+Don't expect anyone (including me) to play 20 questions with you.
 * (Optional) Tag someone:
-	- To get the attention of the teaching team, add the `@2018_teaching_team` tag to notify all five of us.
+	- To get the attention of the instructor, add the `@instructor` tag to notify me.
-	- To get the attention of your fellow students, add the `@2018_students` tag to notify them.
+	- To get the attention of your fellow students, add the `@students_2018` tag to notify them.
 * Don't just create Issues -- also respond to them!
 Think about this in terms of adding to the conversation, not in terms of "correctness".
 * Don't forget to click "Submit new issue"!

-Typically, this will trigger an email to the person/team you tagged.
-The title of your issue will be in the subject line, so I repeat, *make it specific*.
-Your description will become the body of the email.
+Typically, this will trigger an email to the person or team you tagged.
+The title of your issue will be in the subject line, so I repeat, *make it specific.* Your description will become the body of the email.
 At the bottom will be a link to the issue on GitHub.

-If all goes well, your helper will respond.
+If all goes well, one or more of your colleagues will respond.
 I almost always do this directly via GitHub, though simply replying to the email basically works.
 In any case, this back-and-forth will show up as a series of comments on your original issue.
 It's like an email dialogue but better:

 * It's embedded in a relevant Organization/project/repo, so it will be easier to find later vs. digging out of your giant vat of unfiled email.
 * It's potentially visible to others (depending on the repo), which could save us from asking/answering the same questions repeatedly.